 The Stroke Association's Stroke recoveries at risk report is based on the responses of almost 2,000 people affected by stroke, including 130 in Wales, making it the largest sample of the stroke community since Covid-19 took hold.

-Read the key findings from our Stroke recoveries at risk report.
+Read the key findings from our Stroke recoveries at risk report, which found that the COVID-19 pandemic has affected every aspect of stroke treatment and care.

 Help us reach more people who need support.
-Share the #RebuildingLives message on social media.
+Share the #RebuildingLives message on social media to aid us in our goal.

 We’re pleased to announce that we’re working with NHS England, and other partners, to try and develop a national plan for stroke in England.